What is the Falcon Wealth Advisors Tour?

 Yes.
 Women compete in the same division as the men based on the above requirements and play from a forward set of tees.

 Gift certificates, which are redeemable at any Central Links Golf member club, are awarded within each division to the top players.
 The amount and number of players awarded is based upon the number of players in each division per event.
 The winner of each division will receive $125 in merchandise and all ties are split.
-A player in the Players or Legends division may only win one award (Gross or Net, but not both) per event and will be paid the highest value.
-Gift certificates are mailed directly to the player the day after the event.
+A player in the Players, Super Senior or Legends division may only win one award (Gross or Net, but not both) per event and will be paid the highest value.
+Gift certificates are sent through email directly to the player the day after the event.

-Players in each division are also competing for points toward the StateLine Amateur Tour Player of the Year (POY) within their own division.
+Players in each division are also competing for points toward the Falcon Wealth Advisors Tour Player of the Year (POY) within their own division.
 The POY will receive a trophy at the year ending Tour Championship.

-Is a practice round included in a SLAT event?
+Is a practice round included in a FWA Tour event?

 No. However, individual facilities on their own may offer a practice round.
-Please contact the facility directly to see if they choose to offer a practice round to SLAT members.
+Please contact the facility directly to see if they choose to offer a practice round to FWA Tour members.

-What are the Rules of Play for a SLAT event?
+What are the Rules of Play for a FWA Tour event?

-StateLine Amateur Tour events are conducted by the 2019 Rules of Golf published by the USGA.
-The Central Links Golf Terms of the Competition (Hard Card) apply for all events and any Local Rules of the host facility are not in effect.
+FWA Tour events are conducted by the 2023 Rules of Golf published by the USGA and R&A. The Central Links Golf Terms of the Competition (Hard Card) apply for all events and any Local Rules of the host facility are not in effect.
 The Code of Conduct and Pace of Play policies are in place and available to all players on the first tee.
 Central Links Staff and Rules officials will be onsite to decide any and all situations involving the Rules of Golf.
 The Chief Rules Official (CRO) of all tour events is Sam Parrott and he will have the final decision on all Rules situations.

-Are Caddies or Spectators allowed at SLAT events?
+Are Caddies or Spectators allowed at FWA Tour events?

-Yes.
-Players are responsibility for the actions of the caddie under Rule 10.3.
+No, caddies are NOT ALLOWED at FWA Tour events.
 Spectators are allowed to follow players as well as ride in the cart IF A SEAT IS AVAILABLE.
 Spectators may follow along and walk at any time.
-However, all Central Links events, including FWA Tour events, have a strict 2 golf cart per group policy and no exceptions will be made even if all 3 players in a group have a caddie and/or a spectator.
+However, all Central Links events, including FWA Tour events, have a strict 2 golf cart per group policy and no exceptions will be made even if all 3 players in a group have a spectator following.